 Surface and subsurface contamination resulted from the underground nuclear test at Rulison.
 The surface contamination was excavated and removed in 1996, and CDPHE approved closure of the surface with no further actions in 1998.
-Subsurface contamination remains in the detonation zone near the R-E emplacement hole, which includes the former cavity, collapse chimney, and fractured rock surrounding the former cavity.
+Subsurface contamination remains in the detonation zone at a depth of 8425 ft near the R-E emplacement hole, which includes the former cavity, collapse chimney, and fractured rock surrounding the former cavity.
 The detonation zone is contaminated by residual radioactive isotopes, with the high-melting-point radionuclides trapped in the solidified melt rock (often referred to as melt glass due to its glassy texture) at the bottom of the former cavity.
 The radionuclides incorporated in the melt rock can only be released to groundwater very slowly through dissolution of the melt rock (e.g., Tompson et al. 1999, Pawloski et al. 2001).
-Though dissolution of radionuclides from melt rock can represent a long-term source of subsurface contamination, dissolved-phase transport of radionuclides away from the detonation zone is considered insignificant, because the rock surrounding the former cavity and collapse chimney is unsaturated with respect to water.
-The presence of gas in the surrounding Williams Fork Formation also severely limits liquid movement (if present), making any solidified radionuclides that may have dissolved in the former cavity essentially immobile.
+Though dissolution of radionuclides from melt rock can represent a long-term source of subsurface contamination, dissolved-phase transport of radionuclides away from the detonation zone is considered insignificant.
+Liquid movement in the formation is severely limited by the low permeability of the formation (only a few microdarcies) and the presence of gas that makes the relative permeability of liquids even less.
+Due to these factors, radionuclides in the solidified melt rock are essentially immobile.